kubernetes-retired/external-storage/docs/deployment.md

 * `grace-period` - NFS Ganesha grace period to use in seconds, from 0-180.
 If the server is not expected to survive restarts, i.e. it is running as a pod & its export directory is not persisted, this can be set to 0.
 Can only be set if both run-server and use-ganesha are true.
 Default 90.
 * `root-squash` - If the provisioner will squash root users by adding the NFS Ganesha root_id_squash or kernel root_squash option to each export.
 Default false.
 * `enable-xfs-quota` - If the provisioner will set xfs quotas for each volume it provisions.
 Requires that the directory it creates volumes in ('/export') is xfs mounted with option prjquota/pquota, and that it has the privilege to run xfs_quota.
 Default false.
+* `failed-retry-threshold` - If the number of retries on provisioning failure need to be limited to a set number of attempts.
+Default 10